marcduiker/building-a-resilient-workflow-with-durable-functions/labs/10_unit_testing.md

 }
 ```

 Note that a new `DurableOrchestrationContextBaseBuilder` class is used which sets up the mock of the `IDurableOrchestrationContext`.
-You can look at [my unit test code](../src/Demo.NEO.EventProcessing.UnitTests/TestBuilders/DurableOrchestrationContextBaseBuilder.cs) what needs the details are of this builder.
+In case you get stuck you can look at [my unit test code](../src/Demo.NEO.EventProcessing.UnitTests/TestBuilders/DurableOrchestrationContextBaseBuilder.cs) so see how to setup the mock.

-Continue to the [next lab](11_create_azure_resources.md) to create Azure resources for your Function App.
+Continue to the [next lab](11_fan-out-in.md) to call Activity Functions in parallel.